- Is the Florida Highway Patrol currently hiring?

 That depends on you!
-The Florida Department of Law Enforcement offers an “Equivalency Training” program through which you may become a certified Florida Law Enforcement Officer.
-Certified Florida Law Enforcement Officers are offered the opportunity to attend the transitional training course.
+The Florida Department of Law Enforcement (FDLE) offers an “Equivalency of Training” program through which you may become a certified Florida Law Enforcement Officer.
+Certified Florida Law Enforcement Officers are offered the opportunity to attend the transitional or lateral training course, depending on years of law enforcement experience.
 Information regarding equivalency training may be found on the FDLE Website.
 Otherwise, completion of the full 29-week academy class will certify you as a law enforcement officer in Florida.

 - What is the Academy like?

 The Training Academy offers a quasi-military training regimen.
 Recruits begin each weekday with physical training.
-They have classes for eight hours a day and their evenings are used for studying.
-The recruits live at the Academy during their 25 weeks of training.
-On the weekends recruits are allowed to leave Academy grounds.
+They have classes for eight hours per day and their evenings are used for studying.
+The recruits live at the Academy during their training.
+On the weekends, recruits are permitted to leave Academy grounds.

 - Where will I be assigned after my academy graduation?

 Candidates will be given their duty assignment prior to entering the academy.
 Duty assignments are determined based upon position availability and agency needs.

 - What chance do I have of returning to my home area after the Academy?

 We will make an effort to keep you close to your area of choice, on the basis of position availability and needs of the agency.
 What does that mean?
 While we would like you to be assigned in or near your home county, we may not be able to do so, either due to a lack of vacant positions in the area or due to a much greater need for manpower in other parts of the state.
 Areas typically in need of additional troopers are Miami, Orlando, Southwest Florida and the western panhandle.
 You should prepare you and your family for a first duty assignment away from your home county in the event a position is not available.
 Transfer requests are accepted after 12 months of duty at your first assignment.